 The 5 Main Types Of Clay

 There are 5 main types of clay, and some even have subcategories of clay within.
-These 5 main types of clay include water-based clay, oil-based clay, dough clay, ceramic clay, and paper clay.
+The 5 types of clay are:

 These are all starting points with getting to know all the options you have when working with clay.
 All of these have their own properties and benefits that suit different purposes best, and what works with one type of clay might not work with the other.